natebrunelle/cs2102/markdown/group2.md

 For the first puzzle you are to identify who each company should hire to produce the Reflexive closure of the relation $C$ above.
 To start with, we'll first identify the pairs we need to add in order to make $C$ reflexive.
 For **problem 7**, write down the missing pairs on your worksheet.

 Next add employees (with their class year and alma mater) to the companies in order to add those pairs, and only those pairs, to $C$.
 That is, add employees to companies so that the new relation is the reflexive closure of $C$.
 Write the university and class year of each new employee in **problem 8**.
-We were able to do this by adding four total new employees.
+We were able to do this by adding four new employees total.

 ## Puzzle 2: Symmetric Closure

 For the second puzzle you are to identify who each company should hire to produce the Reflexive closure of the original relation $C$ above.

-To prepare for round 1 of the tournament, we will figure out how to add balls to bins to produce the Symmetric closure of the original relation $C$ above (before we computed the reflexive closure).
-To start with, we'll first identify the pairs we need to add in order to make $C$ symmetric.
-Write down the missing pairs on your worksheet (**problem 5**).

-Next add balls (with their numbers) to the bins in order to add those pairs, and only those pairs, to $C$.
-That is, add balls to bins so that the new relation is the symmetric closure of $C$ (**problem 6**).
-We were able to do this by adding 2 balls.
+For **problem 9**, identify all missing pairs that preven $C$ from being symmetric.
+For **problem 10**, add new employees to each company to add those pairs, and only those pais, to $C$.
+That is, add employees to each company so that the new relation is the symmetric closure of $C$.
+We were able to do this by adding just two new employees total.

-The 2 victors from Round 1 will face off, tasked with numbering and tossing balls into bins to match this solution with the fewest throws possible.

-## Round 3: Transitive Closure
+## Puzzle 3: Transitive Closure

 The victor for round 2 will face off with the professor to produce the transitive closure of the relation produced by this arrangement: